oracle-livelabs/partner-solutions/train-bert-model-with-mosaicml/introduction/introduction.md

 This intermediate-level lab assumes that you:
 * Have background knowledge or experience with software engineering and/or data science
+* Know how to use Jupyter notebooks and JupyterLab
 * Feel comfortable reading Python code
 * Are familiar with core ML concepts (training, features, loss, inference)
 * Have an interest in deep learning